 WWE Hall of Famer "Rowdy" Roddy Piper won twice at WrestleMania (Adrian Adonis and Goldust), lost four times (Hulk Hogan & Mr. T, Mr. T, Bret Hart and Chris Jericho) and drew once with Bad News Brown.
 In addition, he's been a manager, announcer, referee and the host of "Piper's Pit" at two WrestleManias.

 Seth Rollins has six victories at WrestleMania (two tag team matches, a Triple Threat, Triple H and two separate wins over Brock Lesnar.
-The only losses were to Randy Orton at WrestleMania XXXI and to Kevin Owens at WrestleMania XXXVI.
+His four losses to date have been to Randy Orton, Kevin Owens, Cesaro and a returning Cody Rhodes.

-Randy Orton boasts six victories at WrestleMania, including over The Rock & Sock Connection, Seth Rollins, Bray Wyatt, The Legacy, John Cena and Triple H. The Apex Predator also has 10 losses on his record, including to The Undertaker, Rey Mysterio, Triple H, Kane, AJ Styles, Daniel Bryan.
+Randy Orton boasts eight victories at WrestleMania, including over The Rock & Sock Connection, Seth Rollins, Bray Wyatt (twice), The Legacy, John Cena and Triple H. The Apex Predator also has 10 losses on his record, including to The Undertaker, Rey Mysterio, Triple H, Kane, AJ Styles, Daniel Bryan.

 Vince McMahon is more than the mere creator of WrestleMania - he's also been a host, a commentator, a heel authority figure, an attempted special referee (he was overruled), a competitor (losses to Shane McMahon, Hulk Hogan, Shawn Michaels and Bret Hart) and the recipient of a haircut by Donald Trump.

 Brock Lesnar has five huge wins at WrestleMania over Kurt Angle, Roman Reigns, Dean Ambrose, Bill Goldberg and when he ended The Undertaker's streak at XXX.
-The Beast Incarnate has also had five losses (Goldberg, Triple H, Seth Rollins twice and Drew McIntyre), making him a perennial top draw at WrestleMania.
+The Beast Incarnate has also had six losses (Goldberg, Triple H, Seth Rollins twice, Drew McIntyre and Roman Reigns), making him a WrestleMania All Star.